The South Coast Cabinet of Curiosities

 This is the land that remembers...

 Long before cities and coastlines were mapped giants walked here.
-Diprotodon, the largest marsupial to ever live, moved accross this country in an age not so far removed from our own.
+Diprotodon, the largest marsupial to ever live, moved across this country in an age not so far removed from our own.

 Some things may not be gone at all...

 The thylacine, officially lost but never truly laid to rest.
-It lingers on with countless sightings across Australia, Tasmania and Papua New Guinea and through stories and fragments of evidence.
+It lingers on with countless sightings across Australia, Tasmania and Papua New Guinea and through stories, legend and fragments of evidence.
 A skull, a postcard, a record in print.
 Each a piece of a puzzle that refuses to close.

 Even the familiar carries deeper meaning.
 The emu stands as a link to a much older world.
 A reminder that the line between ancient and present is thinner than it seems.